-- 5. The college updated its strategic directions in October 2011 which has been approved for 2011-2014 by the governing body.
+- 5. The College updated its strategic directions in October 2013 which has been approved for 2013-2016 by the governing body.
 The delivery of the following strategic objectives are underpinned by operational deliverables for each of the objectives.
-The performance of the deliverables are monitored by strategic Key Performance Indicators (KPIs) in a balance score card.
+The performance of the deliverables are monitored by strategic Key Performance Indicators (KPIs) in a balanced score card.
 The strategic objectives are: - a.
-To provide an enriching and transformational experience for learners, wherever they may learn with us, empowering them to develop as good citizens, to contribute to their communities, to achieve their academic and vocational goals and to progress with confidence and self esteem on to the next stage of their career.
+Transformational, inclusive and entrepreneurial teaching and learning & assessment - b.
+Performance above national standards - c.
+Empowered, motivated and entrepreneurial people